morphy80/Chocolate-Heaven/README.md

 * [Favicon](https://www.favicon-generator.org/);
 * Google Chrome Developer tools
 * Cloudinary.com to store all images
+* EZGIF to convert demo video to gif

 ## Testing
 Devices and platforms used for testing: